mottaquikarim/dev/blog/content/posts/is-json-decoder-broken-in-golang.md

 // initial scanner
 dec.scan => scanner{}
 ```
-(There are others, but these the two we care about for now).
+(There are others, but these are the two we care about for now).

 We then call `Decode` to start processing our `bad_json` string.
 The first line in `readValue` is: